johncf/mnist-style/README.md

 ## Future Work

-Make the discriminator digit-aware.
+Make the discriminator digit-aware (basically using a simpler variant of the idea from section 2.3 of [the paper][aae]).
 When training the discriminator:
-- Fake inputs should include all encoder outputs (digit-classification + style encoding).
+- "Fake" inputs should be the one-hot representation of the label + the Encoder's style encoding output.
-- "Real" inputs could include a copy of the digit-classification from the encoder + a prior-distribution random-sampled style encoding.
+- "Real" inputs should be a random one-hot representation + a prior-distribution random-sampled style vector.
-- Take care not to backpropagate gradients to the encoder through class-logits.